The Fender Telecaster "Tele" Plus

 The Tele Plus was made popular by two artists: Michael Houser (left) of Wide Spread Panic and Jonny Greenwood (right) of Radiohead.
 There are other well known artists who played these as well.
 With Michael Houser, he favored the V1 Deluxe Telecaster Plus in the Firestorm finish, sporting a rosewood fretboard.
 He is also seen playing a Crimson Frost V1 DX at times—maybe he favored bright red to spread "wide spread panic"?
 LOL...
 But you will note if you look on Google, he is seen playing the V1 DX Tele Plus with the Wilkinson roller nut and a 2-point floating bridge, just like found on the Strat Plus DX.
 We will talk about the V1 DXs in a bit.
 These Teles also have the pop-in tremolo bar.
 Sorry to say, but Michael Houser passed away in August of 2002.
 RIP.

 Jonny Greenwood of Radiohead is another artist that uses a Standard Tele Plus.
 He has his famous Antique Burst Standard Tele Plus with a maple neck.
 Instead of the 3-way mini-switch, he installed a "kill" button.
 When you push it and held it down (it is spring loaded), it cut-off the guitar's output.
 He gets some cool sounds by doing that while playing.
 Of course he has stickers all over the guitar as well and it is quite a relic!
+To know even more about these watch the video below!

 The V1 Standard Telecaster Plus